luau-lang/rfcs/docs/user-defined-type-functions.md

 ### More Builtin Type Functions

 Another alternative is to simply let go of this idea and create more built-in type functions that cover a wider range of common use cases.
 This approach clearly lacks the flexibility of fully user-defined type functions because type manipulation would be limited to the predefined set of type functions designed by the Luau team.
 Furthermore, continuously expanding the set of built-in type functions could lead to bloat and complexity within the core language, making it harder to maintain.

+### Type Function Type Checking

+In the future, we could investigate adding type checking to user defined type functions.
+In Haskell's type families, this is done with _kinds_ (aka types of types).
+Similarly, we could look into introducing kinds to Luau, but for the purpose of this RFC, this feature will be left for future works.